EfrainPerez23/Udacity-ML-Engineer-project/README.md

 ### Data

-The modified Boston housing dataset consists of 768 data points, with each datapoint having 9 features.
+The diabetes dataset consists of 768 data points, with each datapoint having 9 features.
 You can get this dataset from [kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database).

 **Features**
 1. **`Pregnancies`**: Number of times pregnant